while1malloc0/hotwire-go-example/README.md

 # Hotwire Go Example

 This is a recreation of the [Hotwire Rails Demo Chat](https://github.com/hotwired/hotwire-rails-demo-chat) with a Go backend.
-See the main [Hotwire](https://hotwire.dev) for more information about Hotwire.
+See the [Hotwire docs](https://hotwire.dev) for more information about Hotwire.

 ## Quickstart